taxjar/taxjar-woocommerce-plugin/readme.txt

 * Simple onboarding accelerates the time it takes to get up and running (typically within 7 days)
 * Award-Winning support.
 Our TaxJar experts are here to help troubleshoot and answer questions with industry-leading support.
-* Compatible with WooCommerce 3.0+ and WordPress 4.2+.
 * Exempt non-taxable products and take advantage of TaxJar's built-in [sales tax categories](https://developers.taxjar.com/api/reference/#categories) for product exemptions such as clothing, food, software, and more.
 * If you sell on other marketplaces or platforms beyond WooCommerce, get your sales tax data all in one spot.